dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 https://es.discourse.group/t/proposal-parser-augmentation-mechanism/2008

-That draft is largely focused on the impact to the TC39 proposal process, so I'll dig a little more deeper into the implementation vision that I have for it, here.
+That draft is largely focused on the impact to the TC39 proposal process, so I'll dig a little deeper into the implementation vision that I have for it, here.
 Note of course that unless and until TC39 decides to weigh in on the proposal or a concrete implementation is realized, the syntax and semantics discussed herein should be considered extremely tentative.